Eileen Davidson: Career

-After a year-long vacation from acting, she returned to her role on The Young and the Restless in March 1999.
-After a successful return as Ashley Abbott, which included Davidson's second Daytime Emmy nomination for Outstanding Lead Actress, Davidson was fired from the show.
-In December 2006, Davidson told TV Guide that she was fired from The Young and the Restless due to lack of storyline.
+After a year-long vacation from acting, she returned to The Young and the Restless in March 1999 to reprise the role of Ashley Abbott.
+After a successful return, Davidson's was nominated for the Soap Opera Digest Award for Favorite Return.
+In November 2006, Davidson was fired from the show.
+Davidson told TV Guide the following month that she was fired from the show due to a lack of storyline.
 Her last airdate as Ashley was January 11, 2007.
 According to co-star Melody Thomas Scott, the firing was protested behind the scenes of The Young and the Restless and was seen as unfair.
 Scott said: "That was so heartbreaking.
 We're still upset about that.
 That was a blow.
 Terrible.
 Eileen Davidson was such a part of the core of the show and such a brilliant actress; beautiful and always prepared.
 It was crazy.
 I'm not the only one who feels that way."

-In a surprise move a few months later, Davidson signed a three-year contract with The Young and the Restlesss sister soap The Bold and the Beautiful to once again play her The Young and the Restless character Ashley Abbott at the request of The Bold and the Beautiful executive producer Bradley Bell.
-She first aired on March 9, 2007.
+In February 2007, Davidson signed a three-year contract with The Bold and the Beautiful (The Young and the Restlesss sister soap) to once again play her Y&R character Ashley Abbott at the request of B&B executive producer Bradley Bell.
+Her Bold and the Beautiful debut aired on March 9, 2007.
 Ken Corday called Davidson about a week before she was fired from The Young and the Restless to get permission to use a picture of her on Days of Our Lives.
 The picture, which featured Davidson as Susan, was shown in December 2006.

 After she was fired from The Young and the Restless but before being cast in The Bold and the Beautiful, her niece Devon Martt, a fashion designer, approached her about designing clothes together.